bhagy1995/Implementing-and-empirically-studying-several-regression-methods-on-the-Capital-Bikesharing-dataset-/README.md

 - Implemented Ordinary Least Squares regression and locally weighted regression algorithms from scratch, analysed the effect of different values of local reweighting parameter on R2 score of the locally weighted regression model.

--Implemented Poisson model from scratch, solved the maximum likelihood estimate using autograd function for 50 iterations, obtained a d2 tweedie score of 0.095 on test set .
+- Implemented Poisson model from scratch, solved the maximum likelihood estimate using autograd function for 50 iterations, obtained a d2 tweedie score of 0.095 on test set .

--Reported the final weights for all models, thereby obtained the most significant and least significant features.
+- Reported the final weights for all models, thereby obtained the most significant and least significant features.